nichy-consortium/nichy/docs/projects/ongoing/freesurfer.md

 ## About the project

-**Brain morphology in central disorders of hypersomnolence: First analysis from the global multi-site neuroimaging consortium NICHY**
+**Full title:** Brain morphology in central disorders of hypersomnolence: First analysis from the global multi-site neuroimaging consortium NICHY

 **Analysis leads:** Eva van Heese, Niels de Joode, and Keetje Voogd

+**Contact details:** e.vanheese@amsterdamumc.nl

 This project represents the **first analysis of the NICHY consortium**.
 This first study focuses on **brain morphology** of the **cortex and subcortex** using **T1-weighted MRI** data.
 Specifically, we aim to: